blackairplane/youth-resources/content/index.md

     Marry your mission.
 Date your model.
 Fall in love with your vision.
 Stay mildly infatuated with your approach.
 </blockquote>

 Resources and materials are fleeting, and daresay useless if they do not further the vision of your church.
-Always be ready to ask the question, "Is this the <strong>best</strong> way to do this?"
+Continue to ask "why", and let that lead you to, "Is this the <strong>best</strong> way to do this?"

 ## Do I really need to read?